jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

-Another variant is to read the first sentence and the last sentence, and between those two you should be able to come up with a differential diagnosis that can immediately rule out some of the answer choices.
-Often the answer is immediate.
+Another variant is to read the first sentence and the last sentence, and between those two you should be able to come up with a differential diagnosis that can immediately rule out some of the answer choices.  *These two sentences help you frame the question, and the answer is often immediately apparent.*

 # Question stems